-This Award Terms and Conditions document includes information associated with award sources offered.
-By accepting the financial aid awarded, the student certifies that (s)he will maintain the minimum standard of academic progress to maintain general eligibility for financial aid and understands, agrees with, and will abide by these conditions.
+This financial aid terms and conditions document includes information associated with award sources offered.
+By accepting the financial aid awarded, the student certifies that he/she will maintain the minimum standard of academic progress to maintain general eligibility for financial aid and understands, agrees with, and will abide by these conditions.
 The standard practice of the Office of Financial Aid (OFA) is to assume the student will accept the awards as offered.